grochavieira/entity-editor/README.md

 # Entity2JSON

-Projeto de Engenharia de Software - Site para criar entidades virtuais e converte-las em um arquivo JSON e manda-lo para o ORION.
+Software Engineering project - site to convert entities to JSON files, and send them throught http request to ORION.